puppetlabs/puppet-docs/source/pe/3.1/console_classes_groups.markdown

 ### Editing Classes on Nodes

 Assigning a class to a node will cause that node to manage the resources declared by that class.
-Some classes may need to be configured, by setting either variables or class parameters.
-[See "Puppet: Assigning Configurations to Nodes"][puppet_assign] for more background information.
+Some classes may need to be configured by setting either variables or class parameters.
+See [Puppet: Assigning Configurations to Nodes][puppet_assign] for more background information.

 [puppet_assign]: ./puppet_assign_configurations.html

 To assign a class, start typing the class's name into the "Add a class" text field on the node edit page.
-As you type, an auto-completion list of the most likely choices will appear; the list will continue to narrow as you type more.
+As you type, an auto-completion list of the most likely choices appears; the list  continues to narrow as you type more.
 To finish selecting a class, click a choice from the list or use the arrow keys to select one and press enter.

 > **Note:** You can only assign classes that are already known to the console.
 See [Adding New Classes](#adding-new-classes) on this page for details.